bradeneast/oakstudio.co/_src/_includes/copy/braden_east_bio.md

 Before founding Oak Studio, he was the Associate Creative Lead at the Oklahoma Baptist Convention for 3 years.
 During his time there, he designed work for Falls Creek Youth Camps, nationwide marketing campaigns, and helped to create a new identity system for the convention's rebrand in 2019.

-He spends time outdoors, drives a truck, and drinks black coffee.
+He spends time outdoors, drives a pickup, and drinks black coffee.